masc-ucsc/esesc/docs/GitHub-use.md

 If you have any merge conflicts after the merge you should check and fix them first.
 Then to push the merged changes to the public GitHub repo run:

+    #NOTE: if git push fails, do "git pull" to get head of branch
     git push github
     Username for 'https://github.com': <your_username>
     Password for 'https://<your_username>@github.com':